zogzog/cubicweb/doc/book/en/tutorials/base/index.rst

 * discovering the default user interface
 * basic extending and customizing the look and feel of that application

-More advanced concepts are covered in :ref:`advanced_tutorial`.
+More advanced concepts are covered in :ref:`TutosPhotoWebSite`.

 .. _TutosBaseVocab: